saiho/future-foods-raspberry/README.md

 ## Upgrading the code or updating settings

-Every you need to modify the code or the settings, run:
+Every time you need to modify the code or the settings, run:

 ```sh
 sudo systemctl stop future-foods-sensor